adalfarus/aplustools/README.md

 ### Aps Build master

 You can use the aps_build_master script for your os to make your like a lot easier.
-It supports running tests, installing, building and much more as well as chain together as many commands as you like.
+It supports running tests, installing, building and much more as well as chaining together as many commands as you like.

 This example runs test, build the project and then installs it
 ````commandline